dbrattli/Expression/docs/tutorial/data_modelling.md

+---
+jupytext:
+  cell_metadata_filter: -all
+  formats: md:myst
+  text_representation:
+    extension: .md
+    format_name: myst
+    format_version: 0.13
+    jupytext_version: 1.11.5
+kernelspec:
+  display_name: Python 3
+  language: python
+  name: python3
+---
+(tutorial_data_modelling)=

 # Data Modelling

 With Expression and Python you can model your types using data-classes and tagged-unions.
+Let's start by importing some types we need before we begin.

 ```{code-cell} python
 from __future__ import annotations